naworm/qvs-vm-reinjector/README.md

 ## ✅ Features

 - Restores `vms_vm` (UUID and full config)
-  - `vm_template_overrides.json` avoid VM auto_start.
-And helps you to force some parameters in the config, if needed.
+  - `vm_template_overrides.json` avoids VM auto_start and helps you force some parameters in the config, if needed.
-- Reinject `vms_disk` with image path + snapshot chain
+- Reinjects `vms_disk` with image path + snapshot chain
 - Restores `vms_adapter` with preserved MAC
 - Injects `vms_graphic` VNC minimal config (not customizable for now)
 - Injects snapshot as active disk path (latest snapshot)
   - Optional handling for "hot backup" with `--after-boot` (previous snapshot)

 ## 💻 Requirements